 When your body is too compressed or too restricted, it puts pressure on your heart and lungs.
-This can make it hard to get enough oxygen into your blood.
+It can make it hard to get enough oxygen into your blood.
 Even something as small as an overly tight tank top or sports bra can cause these issues in extreme cases.
 If your vest feels restrictive when you breathe, then it’s probably too tight.
-If that’s not possible, try loosening up other parts of your kit like load-bearing equipment (LBE) and vests so that they aren’t constricting your breathing.
+If that’s not possible, try loosening up other parts of your kit, like load-bearing equipment (LBE) and vests, so they aren’t constricting your breathing.

 What happens when a plate carrier is too loose?

-When a plate carrier is loose enough to allow arm movement.
-It can cause problems like rubbing and chafing from your arms moving around.
-It also means that if you were involved in an accident or hit hard enough to get knocked over, your carrier could move out of place.
-Plate carriers should be fitted tightly with no wiggle room for comfort; not too tight that they restrict movement but just snug enough so there’s no bounce when you run or jog.
+When a plate carrier is loose enough to allow arm movement, it can cause problems like rubbing and chafing from your arms moving around.
+It also means that your carrier could move out of place if you were involved in an accident or hit hard enough to get knocked over.
+Plate carriers should fit tightly with no wiggle room for comfort; not too tight that they restrict movement, but just snug enough so there’s no bounce when you run or jog.

 Myths About Sagging Plate Carriers and Vests:

 There are plenty of misconceptions out there about plate carriers.
-Including that they should always remain tight and that sagging equates to failure.
-We’ll dive into these myths and provide tips for how to adjust your vest or carrier properly?
+They include that they should always remain tight and that sagging equates to failure.
+We’ll dive into these myths and provide tips for properly adjusting your vest or carrier.
 So, it still fits like a pro.

 1- One of these myths is that all carriers must remain tight and fit snugly against your body.
-This is simply not true, as there are plenty of situations.
-Where it’s beneficial to wear your vest or carrier in a looser fashion.
+It is simply not true, as there are plenty of situations.
+Where it’s beneficial to wear your vest or carrier more loosely.
 For example, wearing your vest too tightly can result in chafing or irritation over time.
 While sagging can help reduce strain on your shoulders and back.

 2- In addition, many people assume that sagging equates to failure.
-It’s true that there are standards for how carriers and vests should fit.
+There are indeed standards for how carriers and vests should fit.
 But those standards are designed to ensure safety and combat fatigue.
 Carriers and vests that don’t meet these standards can still provide protection.
 It just might not be as effective as it could be.

-4- Finally, many people assume that adjustable carriers and vests are less protective than nonadjustable models.
-This isn’t true, as adjustable carriers and vests can actually provide more protection over time.
+4- Finally, many assume that adjustable carriers and vests are fewer protectives than nonadjustable models.
+It isn’t true, as adjustable carriers and vests can provide more protection over time.

 What Does the Law Say?

-According to OSHA’s Personal Protective Equipment standard, Body belts, harnesses, and other materials used to secure additional protective equipment shall not be more than two inches above nor less than two inches below the point of rostral balance.
+According to OSHA’s Personal Protective Equipment standard, body belts, harnesses, and other materials used to secure additional protective equipment shall not be more than two inches above or less than two inches below the point of rostral balance.

-Body belts and harnesses shall fit so that they do not obstruct work movements or safety lines.
-In other words, don’t make your vest so tight that it restricts movement.
-But also don’t let it sag around your waist like an old ’80s gangster rap video.
+Body belts and harnesses shall fit so they do not obstruct work movements or safety lines.
+In other words, please don’t make your vest so tight that it restricts movement.
+But also, don’t let it sag around your waist like an old ’80s gangster rap video.

-A properly fitted plate carrier will allow you to run without hindrance and will keep your plates from shifting during vigorous activity.
-If you’re having trouble deciding how tight is too tight, err on the side of looser; if it’s uncomfortable in any way, tighten until it feels right.
+An adequately fitted plate carrier will allow you to run without hindrance and keep your plates from shifting during vigorous activity.
+If you’re having trouble deciding how tight is too tight, err on the side of the looser; if it’s uncomfortable in any way, tighten until it feels right.

 Harness Slack is Not Worn for Comfort

-When we get into our carriers for training, some of us tend to pull on straps and tighten them down.
-This is due to habit; we don’t like things that shift or move around when we are trying to do something else.
-So what better way to solve that problem than by pulling it as tightly as possible.
+When we get into our carriers for training, some tend to pull on the straps and tighten them down.
+It is due to habit; we don’t like things that shift or move around when trying to do something else.
+So, what better way to solve that problem than by pulling it as tightly as possible?
 Unfortunately, harness slack is not worn for comfort but rather for safety.

-The purpose of your harness slack is to allow room for ballistic plates in case they shift while moving or during an incident.
-If your carrier was pulled too tight and there was no room left in between your plates and vest body.
+The purpose of your harness slack is to allow room for ballistic plates they shift while moving or during an incident.
+If your carrier was pulled too tight and there was no room between your plates and vest body.
 There would be no place for those plates to go.
-If they shifted and that could mean serious injury if they were forced against vital organs such as your heart.
+If they shifted, that could mean serious injury if they were forced against vital organs such as your heart.

 Harness Slack May Be Necessary for Medical Reasons?

-Now that we’ve established why form-fitting carriers are advantageous, it’s time to get into how they actually fit.
+Now that we’ve established why form-fitting carriers are advantageous, it’s time to get into how they fit.
 As mentioned above, there is no one-size-fits-all approach to sizing a plate carrier.
-However, there are some general rules of thumb which can help guide us toward choosing one that fits properly.
+However, some general rules of thumb can help us choose one that fits properly.

-In general, front and rear plates should cover at least 80% of your torso.
+The front and rear plates should generally cover at least 80% of your torso.
 A good rule of thumb for fitting a plate carrier is to put it on like you would if you were about to go out in public or perform law enforcement duties.
 Then, take a look in a mirror from multiple angles.
-Make sure all buckles are closed and tightened as much as possible without being too uncomfortable.
+Make sure all buckles are closed and tightened as much as possible without discomfort.

-In the end, I hope that these tips have been helpful to those of you who are looking for advice on how to choose a plate carrier.
+I hope these tips have been helpful to those of you who are looking for advice on how to choose a plate carrier.
 As with most things, there is no one-size-fits-all approach to sizing.
-But knowing some general rules of thumb can help make sure that your investment fits properly and will serve its purpose in an emergency situation.
+But knowing some general rules of thumb can help ensure that your investment fits properly and will serve its purpose in an emergency.
 Remember: when it comes to gear, your life depends on it!